fangsonghub/fangsonghub.github.io/teaching/s19_4640_qc/project.md

-   1) a short abstract; 2) an introduction that motivates the topic/problem and gives an overview of the entire report; 3) details including proper preliminary materials (e.g., notations & defintions), explaning some main technical results; and finally 4) further discussion and open questions.
+   1) a short abstract; 2) an introduction that motivates the topic/problem and gives an overview of the entire report; 3) details including proper preliminary materials (e.g., notations & definitions), explaining some main technical results; and finally 4) further discussion and open questions.
 *  **Report format**: I recommend you to typeset your reports in **LaTeX**, and manage your bibliography using BibTeX.
 The [resource